 Among 200 or so banks in each the Chicago and New York City metropolitan areas, JP Morgan Chase has in its Chicago and New York City area branches nearly a fourth and a third, respectively, of all the money in deposit accounts in all of the bank branches in those cities.
 Bank of America has in its San Francisco area branches a third of all the money in deposit accounts in San Francisco area branches.
 E-Trade Bank has 17% of all of the money in deposit accounts in the Washington DC area.

 Millions of accounts are kept with local banks, the most populous type of bank.

 Despite the dominance of the expected market players -- national banks -- in major cities, local banks are meaningful contenders for deposit dollars.
 (For the purpose of this blog, we’ll define local banks as those that are 100% located within the metro area.)

 About 1.9 million accounts are with local banks in the Chicago area.
 In the New York City area, about 2.6 million accounts are with local banks.
 There are more than half a million accounts with local banks in the San Francisco area, and over 800,000 with local banks in the DC area.

 Local banks have a larger market share in Chicago and DC areas than they do in NYC and San Francisco areas.
-Still, they collectively control billions of dollars in each market.
+All collectively control billions of dollars in each market.